0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 ```

-Commands were signed, and verified by the key that is in config.json file.
-Every command has it's own signature which is being verified as NONCE + command which is quite interesting.
+Commands were signed, and verified by the key that is in the config.json file.
+Every command has its own signature which is being verified as "NONCE + command" which is quite interesting.
 I am talking about this line <code>if not KEY.verify(sig, NONCE + cmd.encode('utf-8')):</code>

 The <i>config.json</i>: